ragnarkon/ragnarkon.github.io/_drafts/2019-01-15-practical-puppet-avoiding-resource-conflicts.md

 # This catalog will compile.
 ```
 In the example above, the catalog will compile successfully, as the `file` resource is evaluated before the `ensure_resource` function.
 However, if the evaluation order is flipped, the
-catalog will fail to compile, as the `ensure_resource` function already added the `file` resource to the catalog before the file resource declaration is evaluated.
+catalog will fail to compile, as the `ensure_resource` function already added the `File['/tmp/shared']` resource to the catalog before the `file` resource declaration is evaluated.

 ```puppet
 # Evaluated first